e271828e/Flight.jl/docs/notes/design/framework_design.md

 Ports exchange **immutable values** — typically isbits structs (floats, `SVector`s, enums, nested immutables).
 The framework owns a **signal table**: one concretely-typed slot per output port in the flattened model.
-A producer's output-group function returns a named tuple of fresh values; the framework writes each into its slot; consumers read slots.
+A producer's output-stage function returns a named tuple of fresh values; the framework writes each into its slot; consumers read slots.